cariad-tech/dev_essential/doc/extern/ddl/mapping_specification.md

 <assignment to="structMinimalAry[0]" from="MinimalSignal" />
 ````

-**Note:**

-A target element can only be assigned once.
+> _**Note:**_ A target element can only be assigned once.
 For instance, if one element in a substructure is already assigned, the whole substructure can not be assigned and reciprocally.

-Target and source signals may only use structured types
+Target and source signals may only use structured types.